choishingwan/PRSice/docs/clumping.md

 In PRSice, the PLINK clumping algorithm is implemented where the r^2^ values computed are based on maximum likelihood haplotype frequency estimates.
+You can use the Pearson Correlation instead by specifying `--pearson`.
 In addition, the LD is calculated in all founder samples (ignoring case control status).